Piano Sonata No. 2 (Ives): Recordings and other uses

 The piece has been recorded on a number of occasions, first by John Kirkpatrick in 1945 (released on Columbia Records in 1948, and a best-seller for several months).
-Ives himself made a complete recording of "The Alcotts" and excerpts of the first two movements.
-(These and other recordings of Ives playing his own compositions were released by CRI in 1999 on a CD titled Ives Plays Ives.)
-Other pianists who are associated with the work include Nina Deutsch, Gilbert Kalish, Easley Blackwood, Pierre-Laurent Aimard, Stephen Drury, Marc-André Hamelin, Heather O'Donnell, Herbert Henck, Alan Feinberg, Richard Aaker Trythall, Phillip Bush, Roberto Szidon and most recently Jeremy Denk, Alan Mandel, James Drury, and Melinda Smashey Jones.
+Ives himself made a complete recording of "The Alcotts" and excerpts of the first two movements; these and other recordings of Ives playing his own compositions were released by CRI in 1999 as Ives Plays Ives.
+Other exponents of the work include Nina Deutsch, Gilbert Kalish, Easley Blackwood, Pierre-Laurent Aimard, Stephen Drury, Marc-André Hamelin, Heather O'Donnell, Herbert Henck, Alan Feinberg, Richard Aaker Trythall, Phillip Bush, Roberto Szidon and most recently Jeremy Denk, Alan Mandel, James Drury, and Melinda Smashey Jones.
 Martin Perry plays the final edition made by John Kirkpatrick in the 1980s.

-In 1986, Bruce Hornsby borrowed the opening phrase of "The Alcotts" movement as the introduction to his hit "Every Little Kiss" (as heard on the album The Way It Is).
+In 1986, Bruce Hornsby borrowed the opening phrase of "The Alcotts" as the introduction to his song "Every Little Kiss" from the album The Way It Is.
 In an interview, Hornsby stated: "Charles Ives was a huge favorite of mine and still is.
 In fact, I almost got sued: one of my first singles, 'Every Little Kiss,' had an intro that was sort of an homage to Ives.
 I was basically paraphrasing the third movement of his Concord Sonata..."

-In 1996 the work, retitled A Concord Symphony, was transcribed for orchestra by Henry Brant.
+In 1996, Henry Brant arranged the work for orchestra as A Concord Symphony.

 Merlin Patterson transcribed the sonata for large symphonic wind ensemble.